 Automating your shipping process consolidates all of your data into one place.
 This makes for better order tracking and inventory management and even provides you with data to improve demand forecasting.

 Now that you’ve seen the benefits of having an automated shipping process, let’s take a closer look at how to bring automated shipping to your business.

-Many ecommerce platforms integrate with leading fulfillment services like ShipBob (who also performs all fulfillment services).
-With a seamless integration, the fulfillment process begins automatically as soon as an order is placed.
+Many ecommerce platforms integrate with leading fulfilment services like ShipBob (who also performs all fulfilment services).
+With a seamless integration, the fulfilment process begins automatically as soon as an order is placed.
 Moreover, having an integrated platform provides companies with real-time insight into order statuses and inventory records.

 2. Use an ERP inventory system (optional)